 Below is a sample two-week itinerary.
 While the longer durations offer a more comprehensive experience, a one-week itinerary is available and will still deliver a dynamic African adventure!

-At the luxurious safari-tented lodge, volunteers are accommodated in a stylish two-bedded tent with an ensuite bathroom and a daily cleaning service.
-The accommodation is provided on a twin-share, same-sex basis (except for couples who will be accommodated together), and you'll have full access to a breathtaking lounge, bar, dining room, lapa (fire-pit), pool, and a wooden deck that offers amazing views of a watering hole often frequented by wildlife!
-For those seeking more privacy, it is also possible to pay a single supplement of $744 per week to have your own room (depending on availability).
+At the tented safari lodge, volunteers are accommodated in a stylish two-bedded tent with an ensuite bathroom and a daily cleaning service.
+The accommodation is provided on a twin-share, same-sex basis (except for couples who will be accommodated together).
+You'll have full access to a beautiful lounge, bar, dining room, lapa (fire-pit), pool, and a wooden deck that offers amazing views of a watering hole often visited by wildlife!

 You will need to arrive at Hoedspruit on your project start date in the afternoon, where you will be met by a member of the team and transferred to the project site.
 The easiest way to reach Hoedspruit is by air, and there are daily flights via Johannesburg or Cape Town to Hoedspruit Airport (HDS).
 The transfer from the airport to the project site takes approximately 40 minutes.
 Complimentary pick-up and drop-off services are available exclusively on Mondays.
 Any other day of the week will require special arrangements and incur an additional fee.